Armed Forces

 To demonstrate our commitment and support to the armed forces community, we pledge to guarantee an interview to any eligible job applicant who meets the minimum criteria for the role they are applying for.

-We are pleased to announce that Great Ormond Street Hospital is now an accredited holder of the Ministry of Defence, Employer Recognition Scheme Silver Award.
+We are pleased to announce that Great Ormond Street Hospital is now an accredited holder of the Ministry of Defence, Employer Recognition Scheme Gold Award.
 This recognises our commitment and support to our armed forces communities as we continue our journey of being a forces-friendly organisation.